-2 Corinthains 5:18-20 touches on the evangelistic motivation of stewardship.
-God has entrusted us with the responsibility of being His ambassadors:
+God has entrusted us with the privilege of being His ambassadors, or spokespeople.

 When you tell your story, it’s God who is responsible for changing people’s hearts.
 You are simply called to be ready and to share what God has done in your life.